What is an Immigration Evaluation?

 1. The Violence Against Women Act (VAWA)

-One of the first options for immigrants is the Violence Against Women Act (VAWA).
+The Violence Against Women Act (VAWA) is one of the first options for immigrants.
 This act was designed to help immigrants who are victims of domestic violence.
 The immigration law was created to prevent United States citizens from abusing their spouses and threatening deportation if the spouse tried to get help.
 Immigrants who are eligible under the act can get a green card without needing their spouse.
 According to the act, the spouse must have entered their marriage in good faith.
 They must be married to a permanent resident or a United States citizen.
 He or she must be a victim of abuse or mental cruelty.
 Social workers help the process along by being there to gather evidence, find shelter records and get medical evaluations.

 2. The U-Visa

 While the U-Visa is similar to VAWA, it works for more than just victims of domestic abuse.
-Basically, the U-Visa covers any immigrant who was a victim of crimes.
-The goal of this law is to encourage victims to report crimes and work with law enforcement without having to be afraid of deportation.
+The U-Visa covers any immigrant who was a victim of crimes.
+This law aims to encourage victims to report crimes and work with law enforcement without being afraid of deportation.
 Social workers play an important role in this process because they advocate on behalf of their client and help the victim to gather evidence.

 3. The T-Visa